kevinreedy/copilot-workshop-fox/readme.md

 # Copilot Primer
 ## Getting started
 If you set up the `devcontainer.json` file properly, the *Copilot* and *Copilot-Chat* extensions will be added automatically (see the toolbar on the left).
 You will need to log into Copilot with your GitHub username.
-Being members of the `THD-Copilot-Workshop` organization, you should have access to the service.

 ## Combine Workflows
 Make the most out of Copilot by mixing up different workflows: